What Is the Carbon Footprint of Wind Energy? A Life-Cycle Assessment

 Cambridge Dictionary

-The two types of wind turbines are:
+There are also two types of wind turbines:

 - Horizontal Axis Wind Turbine (HAWT): Blades are assembled on a horizontal axis parallel to the ground.
 They can only receive and process wind head-on.

-- Vertical Axis Wind Turbine (VAWT): Blades are assembled on a vertical axis perpendicular to the ground.
-They can receive and process wind from all directions, giving them a greater energy generation potential.
+Vertical Axis Wind Turbine (VAWT): Blades are assembled on a vertical axis perpendicular to the ground.
+They can receive and process wind from all directions, giving them a greater energy generation potential. t can generate anywhere from 4.8 to 9.5 mw of power.

 What is the Carbon Footprint of Wind Energy